 The Climate and Nature Bill

-One of the most exciting developments to come out of the last few months has been the drawing of the Private Member's Bill, which Liberal Democrat MP Roz Savage (South Cotswolds) was one of the names drawn.
+One of the most exciting developments to come out of the last few months has been the drawing of the Private Member's Bill, of which Liberal Democrat MP Roz Savage (South Cotswolds) was one of the names drawn.
 She has made the monumental step of re-introducing the CAN Bill into Parliament as her chosen bill.

 This step has also led to the Liberal Democrat party being the second UK-wide party to support the bill in full, and all 72 MPs are now behind it.
 Caroline Lucas first introduced the bill in 2020, so it is high time for it's reintroduction and for the Liberal Democrats to show their full support.

 The Zero Hour Climate and Nature Bill is an ambitious, science-led plan for carbon reduction and nature restoration.
 The bill ensures climate and nature policy are given equal priority in legislation, not diminishing the importance and urgency of either issue and emphasising their interconnectedness.
-It reaffirms the commitment to keep global warming under 1.5C, calls for a halt to nature decline and urgent restoration.
+It reaffirms the commitment to keep global warming under 1.5C and calls for a halt to nature decline and urgent restoration.

 It goes further than the existing Environment Act in many ways.
 Most worryingly, the Environment Act relies on outdated science, some of which dates back to 2008.
-It's target of 2050 is a far too distant goal for carbon neutrality and provides no interim targets, a mistake which ignores the cumulative effects of emitting greenhouse gases over time.
+It's target of 2050 is a far too distant goal for carbon neutrality and provides no interim targets, a mistake that ignores the cumulative effects of emitting greenhouse gases over time.

 Current legislation is not up to scratch when it comes to addressing biodiversity loss either.
-A common theme seen when addressing environmental policy, is that nature is often overlooked, and ignored as the twin-threat to climate change as well.
+A common theme seen when addressing environmental policy is that nature is often overlooked and ignored as the twin threat to climate change as well (Prof. Dame E.J.
+Milner Gullard).
 This has led to much inadequate policy.
-Prof Dame E.J Milner Gullard.

-The current bill (2021) calls for 2030 halting nature decline - but provides no aims for restoration.
+The current bill (2021) calls for 2030 halting nature decline but provides no aims for restoration.
 Furthermore, the Environment Act only calls for the reversal of species loss.
-In contrast, the Climate and Nature Bill takes a holistic approach, aiming not just to prevent further species loss, but to actively restore resilient ecosystems and habitats by 2030.
-It is not enough to just prevent the decline of species, we must be looking towards a net positive future.
+In contrast, the Climate and Nature Bill takes a holistic approach, aiming not just to prevent further species loss but to actively restore resilient ecosystems and habitats by 2030.
+It is not enough to just prevent the decline of species; we must be looking towards a net positive future.

-Additionally, the new Bill introduces a mitigation hierarchy, which would require developers to consider and minimise the environmental impact on site, rather than offsetting biodiversity loss elsewhere.
+Additionally, the new bill introduces a mitigation hierarchy, which would require developers to consider and minimise the environmental impact on site rather than offsetting biodiversity loss elsewhere.
 This approach ensures that any new development prioritises the preservation and resilience of local ecosystems.

 Climate Justice

 The Zero Hour CAN Bill, most importantly, outlines an approach with justice and fairness at its core.
-Protecting the most vulnerable populations globally, and our own UK citizens.
+Protecting the most vulnerable populations globally and our own UK citizens.

 Global Justice

 One of the most radical and exciting parts of this bill is that it is the first bill to address the global ramifications of resource exploitation and fossil fuel usage.
-Firstly, it focuses on the supply chain impact, particularly from abroad, which would force the UK Government to take accountability for environmental ramifications on our own procurement and imports (aviation and shipping) which lead to deforestation and rising carbon emissions all over the world, after all the UK is the largest net importer of CO2 emissions in the G7.
+Firstly, it focuses on the supply chain impact, particularly from abroad, which would force the UK Government to take accountability for environmental ramifications on our own procurement and imports (aviation and shipping), which lead to deforestation and rising carbon emissions all over the world; after all, the UK is the largest net importer of CO2 emissions in the G7.
 It is no longer enough for us to only decrease territorial emissions and restore our own nature.

-Prof Dame E.J Milner Gullard, a biodiversity and conservation scientist explains that most biodiversity loss is due to the over-exploitation of land in our supply chains, particularly agriculture, such as, animals, timber, fish and land use conversion for animal feeds.
+Prof. Dame E.J.
+Milner Gullard, a biodiversity and conservation scientist, explains that most biodiversity loss is due to the overexploitation of land in our supply chains, particularly agriculture, such as animals, timber, fish, and land use conversion for animal feeds.
 Furthermore, these contribute to a huge pollution and pesticide problem.
 This is true both at home and overseas, as the UK and the EU are responsible for 25% of global ecological damage.

 It is unjust to place the blame for environmental issues solely on the countries where they occur, thereby shifting the burden onto the most vulnerable populations who face the destruction of their homes and are most at risk from extreme weather events intensified by global greenhouse gas emissions.